 This redevelopment project included the creation of spaces for pre and post surgery consultations and the layout of specific rooms where minor and endoscopic procedures (colonoscopies, colposcopies and gastroscopies) take place.
 The development of this important clinic helps to reduce waiting times and increase the capacity of the operating room for surgeries under general anesthesia.

-The BMP Hospital orthopedic clinic needed to expand its premises in order to meet the ever-growing demands and maintain timely access to orthopedic care.
+The BMP Hospital orthopedic clinic expanded its facilities to meet the ever-growing demands and maintain timely access to orthopedic care.
 Thanks to the BMP Foundation’s investment, the size of the department increased from 241 m2 to 548 m2.
-The redevelopment also improved the privacy and comfort of patients receiving orthopedic care.
-Access to technical facilities related to orthopedics, such as medical imaging, is greatly facilitated for the clientele with reduced mobility.
-The opening of this new, vast, and modern clinic on March 10, 2020, has allowed orthopedic physicians and the clinical team to continue to offer high quality care in a better suited environment for the needs of the patients.
-The BMP Foundation contributed $1.3 million to the project
+The redevelopment also enhanced the privacy and comfort for patients.
+Access to orthopedic-related technical facilities, such as medical imaging, was greatly improved for patients with reduced mobility.

 June 2025